Qatar says it’s engaged with mediators to reopen Rafah crossing into Gaza

 And although Palestinians hope that Rafah will allow for movement both in and out of Gaza, “we know the Israeli military is pushing for Rafah to be just a one-way exit”, Mahmoud said.

 Israel has meanwhile kept up its bombardment of Gaza in violation of the ceasefire.
 On Monday, Israeli forces bombed a tent where displaced Palestinians were sheltering, killing a five-year-old girl and her uncle, officials said.
-Four others – including children – were also wounded.
+Four others, including children, were wounded.

 The killings brought the number of Palestinians killed by Israeli forces since the truce came into effect in October to at least 422, according to Gaza health authorities.